DDMAL/VIM/README.md

 ## Installation for Local Development

-NOTE: VIM is not yet ready for deployment to a remote server.
-Use these steps for local testing and development only.
+NOTE: These instructions are for local development only.
+Refer to the "Installation for Deployment" section for installation on a remote server.

 VIM requires Docker Engine with Compose V2.
 VIM's Docker Compose configuration is written according to the Compose Specification.

 After cloning this repository, set up a local `.env` file.
 Copy or rename the `.env.sample` file to `.env` and update it to include uncommented environment variables for database credentials `POSTGRES_USER` and `POSTGRES_PASSWORD`.
+Verify the values of the `DEVELOPMENT` and `HOST_NAME` variables.
+For local development ONLY, these should be set to "true" and "localhost" respectively.

 ```console
 > docker compose build